 opt: 3/4 cup nuts, raisins or chocolate chips

 Combine ingredients above line (dry ingredients) in a large bowl.
 Combine ingredients below line (wet ingredients) in another container.
 Whisk together until smooth.
-Add wet mixture to dry ingredients and combine briefly (don’t overmix- you want to keep all the leavening power possible).
+Add wet mixture to dry ingredients and combine briefly (don’t overmix- you want to keep all the leavening power possible.
+The batter will be quite dry).
 Fold in nuts, raisins or chocolate chips if desired.